 Note that these are the standard required documents mentioned below.
 Other documents may and will be requested when needed.

-In addition to the above please provide:
+In addition to the above please see the list of supporting documents:

 The fee is to be paid in cash in KRW on application according to the current exchange rate.
 If the visa is refused or the application is withdrawn by the applicant, the visa fee will not be reimbursed.